streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 substreams run -e mainnet.eth.streamingfast.io:443 substreams-filesink-tutorial.yaml map_eth_block_for_sink --start-block 1000000 --stop-block +1
 ```

-The `substreams run` command will output results resembling the following:
+The `substreams run` command will result in output resembling the following:

 ```bash
 ----------- NEW BLOCK #1,000,000 (1000000) ---------------